k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Draugr Monks feeling guilty eating meat, other feedback fixes
 - Draugr can't revive from being stoned
 - Fix: being breathless not taken into account in several scenarios
+- Fix: some bugs with various life saving conditions